JerilynFranz/python-env-bootstrap/README.rst

 A zero-dependency script skeleton for bootstrapping a developer's environment for onboarding to an existing Python project.

-Designed to work with Python 3.8 or later, it handles the bootstrapping of the tooling and modules environment for developing in a project without any dependences except for Python's native libraries and network access.
+Designed to work with Python 3.8 or later, it handles the bootstrapping of the tooling and modules environment for developing in a project without any dependencies except for Python's built-in libraries and network access.

 .. note:: It **DOES NOT** setup a new project